-How We Addressed We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls related to clinical trial accruals.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls related to clinical trial accruals.
 For example, we tested management's review controls over the accuracy and completeness of the underlying data and the assumptions used in the Company's process for recording accrued patient-related costs.